ton-community/tutorials/docs/01-wallet/testnet-tonweb.md

 Let's take things up a notch and read some live state data from our wallet contract that will force us to connect to the live blockchain network.
 We're going to read the live wallet TON coin balance (we saw that on the explorer earlier).
 We're also going to read the wallet `seqno` - the sequence number of the last transaction that the wallet sent.
 Every time the wallet sends a transaction the seqno increments.

 To query info from the live network will require an RPC service provider - similar to [Infura](https://infura.io) on Ethereum.
-These providers run TON blockchain nodes and allow us to communicate with them over HTTP.
+These providers run TON Blockchain nodes and allow us to communicate with them over HTTP.
 [TON Access](https://orbs.com/ton-access) is an awesome service that will provide us with unthrottled API access for free.
 It's also decentralized, which is the preferred way to access the network.

 Install it by opening terminal in the project directory and running: